 Print and post students artwork as a celebration of how symmetry can be used in art.
 After printing, have students work to sort the butterflies into groups, working to define attributes that make them similar or different.

-Use the Import Pages feature to collect individual images into a class collection or book.
-Share this on your web site or export as a PDF or ePub to share with family and community.
+Combine individual student pages together to create a slide show or digital book.
+(If you have Wixie use the Import Pages feature.
+Share the combined project URL on your web site or export as a PDF or ePub to share with family and community.